Kometa-Team/Kometa/docs/defaults/overlays.md

 ## Rating Overlays

-By default for Movies in Plex, the `Ratings Source` dropdown (`#3`) below, can come from Rotten Tomatoes (and includes Critic Ratings and Audience Ratings) or IMDb (Audience Ratings).
+By default, for Movies in Plex, the `Ratings Source` dropdown (`#3`) below, can come from Rotten Tomatoes (and includes Critic Ratings and Audience Ratings) or IMDb (Audience Ratings).
 This only changes the tiny icons displayed and where Plex will retrieve the ratings from upon initial scan and import of the media metadata.

 **Plex Meta Manager can insert up to three ratings of your choice into the three spots regardless of what you choose in the `Advanced` tab of that Plex library**